Accessibility and Student Services

 At any time, an individual with a disability may file a formal grievance with the Director of the ASO based on the belief that his/her rights as an individual with a disability have been violated.
 Grievances will be handled in a prompt and equitable fashion, affording the grievant appropriate due process.

 To file a formal grievance with the ASO, the individual must submit a written statement regarding the alleged acts of discrimination.
 Grievants are encouraged to bring their complaint forward in an expeditious manner to enable the University to address disputes as quickly as possible.
-To be considered timely, grievances must be filed within six months from the underlying adverse action.
+To be considered timely, grievances must be filed within 30 days from the underlying adverse action.
 The process is as follows:

 - Within five working days, the Director of ASO or designee will confirm receipt of the grievance.